-The primary objective of the GAMA Program is to assess on a comprehensive basis statewide groundwater quality and gain an understanding about contamination risk to specific groundwater resources.
-Ambient groundwater monitoring collects physical, chemical, or biological information and data in order to evaluate the status of groundwater resources and trends of improvement or deterioration in groundwater quality, which can focus attention on priority areas where groundwater quality protection or restoration efforts are necessary.
-Funding for the GAMA Program comes from a 9.5 percent surcharge assessed to holders of WDR permits and confined animal facilities operating under either a WDR or NPDES permit.
+The primary objective of the GAMA Program is to assess on a comprehensive basis statewide groundwater quality and gain an understanding about contamination risks to specific groundwater resources.
+Ambient groundwater monitoring collects physical, chemical, or biological data in order to evaluate the status of groundwater resources as well as trends of improvement or deterioration in groundwater quality.
+Groundwater monitoring data may then be used to identify priority areas where groundwater quality protection or restoration efforts are necessary.
+The GAMA Program is funded by a 9.5 percent surcharge assessed on WDR permittees and operators of confined animal facilities operating under either a WDR or NPDES permit.

-H. 401 CERTIFICATION PROGRAM
+H. 401 CERTIFICATION & 404 DREDGE/FILL PROGRAMS